sourcegraph/srclib-go/README.md

   repository `code.google.com/p/go` without having the system Go stdlib packages interfere with analysis.

+* **GOPATH**: a colon-separated list of directories that are appended to the build GOPATH.
+If relative, the dirs are made absolute by prefixing the directory containing the Srcfile.

+  Set GOPATH when you have vendored dependencies within your repository that you import using import paths relative to the vendored dir (as with godep and third_party.go).

 ## Known issues

 srclib-go is alpha-quality software.
 It powers code analysis on